razaibi/Wirup/README.md

 ## Introduction

-Wirup is essentially a nano web UI framework aimed at enabling complex features like **one-way-data-binding**, **routing**, **component portability**, etc. with minimal lines of code.
+Wirup is essentially a nano web UI framework aimed at enabling complex features like **one-way data-binding**, **routing**, **component portability**, etc. with minimal lines of code.
 There are more complex and established frameworks facilitating these features (and more).
 However, they may have steep learning curves or may be heavy in size.
 Wirup is meant to enable beginners to get up and running quickly.

 Like most of my other projects, Wirup will remain free (with a MIT license) and open to improvements and criticism all along the way.